Posted on :: Tags: , ,

 Shameless self-insert

-I haven't found any CLI tool that fills all my needs yet, so I ended up implementing my own, called ferrisume(ferris + resume).
-If you have a bug (or maybe some critique) make sure you do it in an issue.
+I haven't found any CLI tool that's a simple "download-and-run" deal, so I ended up implementing my own called ferrisume(ferris + resume).
+If you have a bug (or maybe some critique) make sure you submit an issue.